vocalmajority/donate/index.markdown

 * <a href="https://www.nbwji.org/">National Black Women’s Justice Institute</a> works to reduce racial and gender disparities across the justice continuum affecting Black women, girls, and their families, by conducting research, providing technical assistance, engaging in public education, promoting civic engagement, and advocating for informed and effective policies.

 * <a href="https://nul.org/">National Urban League</a> is a civil-rights organization focused on the economic empowerment of underserved urban communities.
 The National Urban League works through 100 local affiliates in 36 states and the District of Columbia to provide programming, public policy research and advocacy designed to improve the lives of more than 2 million people nationwide.

+* <a href="https://docs.google.com/document/d/1PHxRzlBbB99Kc0pKJKy55rcRi3dC2Xxokw4bK_9sNT4/edit">The Reparations for Black People Fund</a> is an initiative to collect monthly donations from non-Black folks and redistribute them to a network of Black individuals and organizations in need.

 * <a href="https://www.splcenter.org/">The Southern Poverty Law Center</a> monitors hate groups and other extremists throughout the U.S. and exposes their activities to law enforcement agencies, the media, and the public.
 The SPLC is dedicated to fighting hate and bigotry and to seeking justice for the most vulnerable members of our society.
 Using litigation, education, and other forms of advocacy, the SPLC works toward the day when the ideals of equal justice and equal opportunity will be a reality.